 Provide a dedicated VPC

-You can use an existing VPC or create a new one.
+You can use an existing VPC or create a new one:

-Configure your Amazon Connect Instance
+Configure your Amazon Connect instance

-• Navigate to Connect -> Data storage -> Live Media Storage
+1. Navigate to Live Media Storage

-• Enable Live Media Streaming under Data Storage options.
+2. Enable Live Media Streaming

 The access to the Kinesis Video Streams service is controlled by IAM policies.